ruenahcmohr/OneBit/readme.txt

   test if, set NC, jump A+1
   test it, set NC, jump A+1

+  (conditional input)
-  load the value of if into the F register if the F register is clear;
+  load the value of 'if' into the F register if the F register is clear;
   else
-  load the value of it into the F register.
+  load the value of 'it' into the F register.

 -------------------------------------------------------------------------